jbrown3859/Lecture-Notes/Lectures.md

 *any sentence of PL is only one of these status*

 ##### Consistency:
-There exists and interpretation where all sentences are true (not including atomic definitions)
+There exists and interpretation where all sentences (Γ)(gamma) are true (not including atomic definitions)
 ***

 ### 10/14 : Quiz